phel-lang/phel-lang/doc/content/documentation/php-interop.md

 ### Using the `export` command

-Alternativly, the `phel export` command can be used.
+Alternatively, the `phel export` command can be used.
 This command will generate a wrapper class for all Phel functions that are marked as *export*.

-Before using the `export` command the reqiured configuration options need to be added to `composer.json`:
+Before using the `export` command the required configuration options need to be added to `composer.json`:

 ```json
 {